SymfonyCasts/30-days-last/sfcasts/js-modules.md

-# Js Modules
+# JavaScript Modules

-Coming soon...

-So if you inspect element on this page and head over to your console, we've got a little console that log in there says it's coming from assets slash app digest.
-And sure enough, if we spin over and go to assets slash app digest, we have the log right there.
-The more interesting thing is, how is this file being loaded?
-So to answer that view the page source, and there's some interesting stuff going on here.
-But I want you to zoom in down here to this script type equals a module import app.
-It turns out that all modern browsers basically everything except for IE 11.
-And you should not be supporting IE 11 anymore.
-Nobody does unless you work for some bank.
+Inspect element on this page and head over to the browser console.
+Ah, we've got a console log that says it's coming from `assets/app.js`.
+And sure enough, if we spin over and open that file... there it is!

-Turns out that all browsers now support JavaScript modules.
-And what a JavaScript module means, it's just basically that system where you're able to use import and export statements in your JavaScript, you've probably gotten used to doing that in Webpack Encore.
-Well, it turns out browsers can just do that.
-If you open any HTML page and say script type equals module, then the code inside of here can just be normal JavaScript using import and export statements.
-So the second question is, what the heck is app?
-How does how does it know to to map app over to this asset slash app dot j s file.
-This is also a new trick of browsers called import maps.
-So this has nothing to do with symphony, nothing to do with asset mapper.
-This is just how browsers work.
-If on your page, you have a script type equals import map, this becomes like a key value map that's used by your browser when it loads modules.
-So if we say import app, it actually looks inside of this list sees app there.
-And this is actually the file that it opens to that, which happens to be the file that's being served by asset mapper.
-So it's all this nice little teamwork together that's doing this.
-This import map functionality is also something that all modern browsers support, it has slightly less support than the actual JavaScript modules.
-But fortunately, there is a shim or a polyfill.
-So that if you your user does happen to have a browser that doesn't support import maps, that will take care of that it will work, you don't need to worry about it.
-So the second thing is, where the heck is this all coming from?
-This is coming from templates slash base dot html twig.
-And it's entirely coming from this one line right here, import map app.
-So this, of course, because we passed app there, this is going to generate a script type equals module import app.
-But this is also dumping the polyfill a couple of things that are less important.
-And of course, the import map.
-And the import map is primarily though not entirely, we'll get to that, but primarily generated from this import map dot PHP file.
-So when we installed asset mapper, it gave us this file.
-And this is the reason that we basically have an app key inside of our import map, pointing to our assets slash app dot j s file.
-So by the way, this, when we talk about JavaScript modules, these are called, they're technically called ECMAScript modules.
-And one of the things you'll see commonly is the acronym ESM, ECMAScript module.
-So if you see as ESM, that's just a fancy way of saying code that uses import and export statements.
+But how is this file being loaded?
+To answer that, view the page source.
+There's some interesting stuff going on here, but I want you to zoom in to this `<script type="module">`, `import 'app'` part.

+## ECMAScript Modules

+It turns out that all modern browsers - basically everything except for IE 11... and you should *not* be supporting IE 11 anymore - all modern browsers support JavaScript modules also known as ECMAScript modules or ESM.
+But it's nothing too
+fancy: you're inside of a JavaScript module if that file uses the `import` or `export` statements, which you probably got used to with Webpack Encore.

+The big news is that: browsers understand `import` and `export`!
+If you open any HTML page and say `<script type="module">`, you the code inside is allowed to use import and export statements.

+## Importmaps

+So... the second question is: what the heck is `app`?
+How does `app` ultimately refer to `assets/app.js`?
+This is *also* a new trick of browsers called importmaps.
+And this has *nothing* to do with Symfony or AssetMapper.
+If, on your page, you have a `<script type="importmap">`, this becomes a key value map that's used by your browser when it loads modules.
+So if we say `import 'app'`, it looks inside of this list, sees `app` and ultimately loads *this* file... which is served by AssetMapper.
+It's a nice bit of teamwork!

+Importmaps are supported in all modern browsers... though it has slightly less support than the JavaScript modules.
+Fortunately, there's a shim or polyfill so that if your user happens to have a browser that *doesn't* support import maps, that shim will *add* it and everything will work.

+## The importmap() Function

+The final question on my mind is: where the heck is this all coming from?
+To answer that, open `templates/base.html.twig`.
+It's entirely coming from this one line right
+here: `{{ importmap('app') }}`.

+Because we passed `app`, this will generate a `<script type="module">` with `import 'app'` inside.
+But this also dumps the polyfill, some preloads - those are good for performance, but not required - and, of course, the importmap itself.
+The importmap is *primarily*, though not entirely (we'll get to that) generated from this `importmap.php` file.

+## The importmap.php File

+When we installed AssetMapper, its recipe gave us this file.
+And *this* is the reason that we have an `app` key in the importmap on the page that points to `assets/app.js`.

+## Writing Some JavaScript Modules

-And it's really not any more important than that.
-So I want to play a little bit with this new system.
-Because this is really cool.
-The fact that we can use import and export statements just in our browser, that's a really big key for us not needing a build system.
-So inside the assets directory, we can organize this however we want.
+So I want to play a bit with this new system.
+Inside the `assets/` directory - we can organize this however we want - create a `lib/` directory with an `alien-greeting.js` file.
+Inside, I'm going to write some awesome new JavaScript:
-I'm going to create a lib directory with an alien greeting dot j s file.
-And it's not here, I'm gonna write some awesome new JavaScript.
-So experts fault function, let's have a function of a message argument, we'll have an in piece argument equaling defaulting to false.
-And then I'm just going to put a console dot log in there even use these fancy little tick things.
-Then I'll use some fun emojis.
-And close that out.
-By the way, you do see a little bit of like auto completion happening.
-And here I am for the first time ever, actually leaving co pilot enabled, because it's just so important for coding.
-I want this tutorial to be as real as possible.
-So great.
-This is now a file that we've created.
-It lives in the assets directory.
-So technically, it's publicly available to the user, but nobody is actually using it yet.
-But we can.
-So something we can do, we won't do this often.
-But just to prove that we can, we can go right into our base layout anywhere.
-And we can say script type equals module.
-And inside here, whoops.
-It's a import alien greeting.
-I'll hit tab on there.
-And from and notice it puts this dot dot slash assets, that's not actually going to work.
-But what will work is we can use the asset function, we can point to its logical path, which is going to be a lib slash alien greeting dot j s.
-And then down here, let's try to use that say alien greeting.
-And we will not come in peace.
-So cool.
-So let's see this works.
-Close that.
-And it doesn't check this out.
-I actually thought that what would work, we get a 404 down there for lib slash alien greeting dot j s.
-Now it works, give us all your candy.
-So just writing normal JavaScript just works.
-And one thing I do want to point out when you view the page source is if I refresh this I don't want to do that is that of course, we get this nice version file name when we do our import.
-So you can import just things like app and rely on the import map, but you can also just import entire paths like that.
-And that works fine, too.
-It's super duper friendly.
-Alright, so in reality, we're not usually going to be just writing code in line like this, I'm going to copy this code, get rid of that script type equals module.
-And we're going to going to go into app dot j s.
-And we're going to put the code right there.
-And in this case, when we refer to the path, we're just gonna write normal JavaScript, which means we're gonna say dot slash lib slash alien greeting dot j s.
-This is me the exact same code that you have in Webpack Encore.
-With one difference, I will point out with Webpack, you don't have to have the dot j s on there.
-Turns out that's like a node specific thing.
-And sort of real JavaScript, you do need to have the extension on there.
-So you do need to add the dot j s.
-But it works.
-And by the way, if you were ever using autocompletion, like if you want phpStorm to autocomplete that for you can actually go into your settings.
-And let's see here.
-We go to editor extensions.
-I just searched that editor.
-There we go editor. code style, JavaScript.
-And right here, if you just change this use file extension to always then it's going to like autocomplete with the dot j s instead of without it, which is kind of nice.
-So yeah, we can just kind of code like normal JavaScript and asset mapper takes care of all of that for us.
-And one thing that we kind of already saw, I don't need to do that.
-All right, so next, let's talk about bringing in third party packages.
+`export default` a function, give it `message` and `inPeace` arguments... then I'll log a message with some emojis using those arguments.

+So, great!
+This new file lives inside `assets/` so, technically, it's publicly available to the user.
+But... nobody is *using* it yet.

+To prove that we can, go into the base layout and, anywhere, say `<script type="module">` module.
+Inside, `import alien greeting`... and Ill hit tab.

+Notice it uses `../assets` for the path.
+That's not going to work.
+Instead, we can use the `asset()` function and the logical path: `lib/alient-greeting.js`.
+Then below, try to use that: `alienGreeting()`, a message and we will *not* come in peace!

+Let's see if it works!
+Close that, and... it *doesn't*. i actually thought that *would* work!
+We get a 404 for `lib/alien-greeing.js` - with no "s"...!
+Boop!
+Now it works!
+No build, nice code, nothing special.

+If you view the page source, we, of course, have this nice version filename in the `import`.
+So you can import simple things like `app` and rely on the `importmap` to poing to the true filename or you can include full paths.

+## Importing from JS Files

+Ok, as fun as it was to hack this into the HTML, in reality, we're not usually going to be write code in-line like this.
+Copy this code, get rid of that `<script type="module">`, then go into `app.js`.
+Paste the code here.

+And now that we're inside of JavaScript, when we refer to a path, we can write it with normal, relative paths: `./alien-greeting.js`.

+This is the exact code that we would have in Webpack Encore, with one small difference.
+In Webpack, you don't need to have the `.js` on the end.
+It turns out that leaving *off* the extension is a Node-specific thing.
+In real JavaScript, you *do* need to have the extension.
+So you *do* need to add the `.js`.

+And...  it works!

+## PhpStorm: Auto-add Extension

+By the way, if you let PHPStorm auto-complete the path to the imported JavaScript file, by default, it will *not* include the `.js` on the end.
+To fix that, open the settings... and search for "extensions".
+There we go: Editor => Code Style => JavaScript.
+And right here, change this "use file extension" to "always".

+Ok, day 3 is in the books!
+Tomorrow, we'll make our JavaScript set up much more powerful by learning how to install 3rd-party packages!